On this page:

 For information about the public register of rooming house operators, including extracts and requesting suppression of your details, view the public register.

 The licensing scheme does not change your obligations to register your premises with the relevant local council, in accordance with the Public Health and Wellbeing Act 2008.

 For more information on your obligations, view Running your business - rooming house operators.

 Note: A rooming house operator only needs one licence.
 You do not need a separate licence for each of your rooming house premises.

 You will not need to have been granted a licence to operate rooming houses in order to successfully register your premises, or have registered your premises in order to be granted a licence.

 You may want to register premises before you apply for a licence, or start the registration and licence application processes at the same time.

 Registered housing associations and registered housing providers

 These will not need to be licensed, as they are already registered by the government (by the Housing Registrar under the Housing Act 1983).
-For more information about the registered housing sector, and to access the public register of registered housing associations and providers, visit the Housing Registrar website - Who we regulate section.
+For more information about the registered housing sector, and to access the public register of registered housing associations and providers, visit Housing Registrar website - Who we regulate.